broccolijs/broccoli-yuidoc/README.md

 ## Configuration

-An options object may be passed to `generateYuidoc`.
+Additional options related to YUIDoc may be may be passed as an object `yuidoc` to `yuidocCompiler`.
-Available options can be found on [YUIDoc's official documentation page](https://yui.github.io/yuidoc/args/index.html).
+All of the available options can be found on [YUIDoc's official documentation page](https://yui.github.io/yuidoc/args/index.html).

 Note: If a `yuidoc.json` file exists in a parent directory, it will be